AdamMambetov/Text/Music/Tracks/🎵Louis Armstrong - What A Wonderful World.md

 Name: What A Wonderful World
 SourceFile: "[[Louis Armstrong - What A Wonderful World.mp3]]"
 Year: 1998
-aliases:
-  - What A Wonderful World
+aliases: ["What A Wonderful World"]
 created: 2022-04-22 21:05:36
 source: ""
 tags: []